 Martinez is a medium-sized city located in the state of California.
 With a population of 38,137 people and ten constituent neighborhoods, Martinez is the 218th largest community in California.

 Housing costs in Martinez are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Martinez is a decidedly white-collar city, with fully 85.33% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Martinez is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Martinez who work in management occupations (13.62%), office and administrative support (13.54%), and sales jobs (10.70%).

 Also of interest is that Martinez has more people living here who work in computers and math than 95% of the places in the US.

-The population of Martinez is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.29% of adults in Martinez have a bachelor's degree or even advanced degree.
+The education level of Martinez citizens is very high relative to the national average among all cities (21.84%): 37.13% of adults in Martinez have a bachelor's degree or even advanced degree.

 Martinez is a very ethnically-diverse city.
 The people who call Martinez home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Martinez residents report their race to be White, followed by Asian.
 Martinez also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.40% of the city’s residents.
-Important ancestries of people in Martinez include German, English, Italian, and French .
+People of Hispanic or Latino origin account for 16.87% of the city’s residents.
+Important ancestries of people in Martinez include German, English, Italian, and Swedish.

 The most common language spoken in Martinez is English.
 Other important languages spoken here include Spanish and Tagalog.